This page uses javascript to help render elements, if you have problems please enable javascript.

 What if I have an external scholarship and I am enrolled in fewer than 6 units?

-We process external scholarship funding based on an assumption that you must be enrolled either half-time (6 units) or full-time (12 units).
-If you are enrolled in fewer than 6 units, your external scholarship funding will not be disbursed, even though your donor sent the funding to the University.
-If you know that you will be enrolled in fewer than 6 units, ask your donor to send along an authorization statement that you are still eligible for the scholarship even though you are enrolled less than half-time.
+We process external scholarship awards based on the assumption that you must be enrolled either half-time (6 units) or full-time (12 units).
+If you are enrolled in fewer than 6 units, your external scholarship award will not be disbursed, even though your donor sent the funding to the University.

 Where do I send my external scholarship check?